 Observe the architecture of One Pillar Pagoda

-As Hanoi is the center of Buddhism in Vietnam, there are several temples and pagodas that were built hundreds of years ago.
+As Hanoi is the center of Buddhism in Vietnam, several temples and pagodas were built hundreds of years ago.

-The most famous one is the One Pillar Pagoda with the lotus-shaped architecture that can be said to be the most unique in Vietnam.
+The most famous one is the One Pillar Pagoda with the lotus-shaped architecture that can be said to be unique in Vietnam.